 The Code of Practice for Lion eggs is managed by the British Egg Industry Council (BEIC) and independently audited to the ISO 17065 standard.
 The Code of Practice includes more than 700 auditable criteria and sets stringent requirements throughout the production chain to ensure that British Lion eggs are produced to the highest standards of quality, freshness and food safety.
-All Lion Quality hens and eggs are guaranteed British.
-The Lion scheme is the only Industry Control Programme approved to take official samples on behalf of the Government.
-Breeding flock controls Hygiene controls for Lion breeding flocks and hatcheries are more stringent than required by UK and EU legislation and include hygiene swabbing of hen houses; regular microbiological monitoring of parent flocks and hatcheries, with slaughter of any flocks positive for Salmonella Enteritidis or Typhimurium; and heat and/or acid treatment of feed.
-Pullet rearing farms/Salmonella vaccination All birds destined for British Lion egg-producing flocks are vaccinated against Salmonella Enteritidis and Salmonella Typhimurium\ using licensed vaccines.
+All Lion Quality eggs are guaranteed British.
+The Lion scheme is the only industry control programme approved to take official samples on behalf of the Government.
+British Lion eggs are approved by the Food Standards Agency to be served runny, or even raw, to vulnerable groups such as pregnant women, babies and elderly people. breeding flock CONTROLS Hygiene controls for Lion breeding flocks and hatcheries are more stringent than required by UK and EU legislation and include hygiene swabbing of hen houses; regular microbiological monitoring of parent flocks and hatcheries, with slaughter of any flocks positive for Salmonella Enteritidis or Typhimurium; and heat and/or acid treatment of feed.

+pullet rearing farms/ Salmonella vaccination All birds destined for British Lion egg-producing flocks are vaccinated against Salmonella Enteritidis and Salmonella Typhimurium\ using licensed vaccines.
 A full hygiene monitoring programme including hygiene swabbing must be completed by pullet rearers before birds are taken onto the farm.
 Rearing flocks are tested for Salmonella and all equipment and vehicles used for transporting pullets to the laying unit must be disinfected.
 Records of bird movement and Salmonella testing must be kept on a unique passport.
-There are also controls on wild birds and rodents and strict hygiene/biosecurity requirements. \ST vaccine not required for hens housed in colony cages if vet certifies it unnecessary.

-Strict controls on feed

-Feed for British Lion hens must be produced to the Agricultural Industries Confederation's UFAS (Universal Feed Assurance Scheme) Code of Practice.
-Feed samples and records of deliveries and usage must be kept and measures taken to prevent on-farm contamination of feed.
+There are also controls on wild birds and rodents and strict hygiene/biosecurity requirements. strict controls on feed Feed for British Lion hens must be produced to the Agricultural Industries Confederation's UFAS (Universal Feed Assurance Scheme) Code of Practice.
+Feed samples and records of deliveries and usage must be kept and measures taken to prevent onfarm contamination of feed.
 In addition to the UK legislative ban on ingredients derived from mammalian sources, avian ingredients are also prohibited from feed for Lion flocks.
 A number of other ingredients are also banned, including the colourant canthaxanthin, growth promoters and any raw materials likely to produce taint.

-Laying Farms

-Hygiene/Salmonella control

-The Code sets out detailed hygiene requirements additional to those required by UK and EU law, including additional sampling of the farm environment and housing; thorough disinfection of farms between flocks; prevention of cross-infection; control of wild birds and rodents; and detailed record keeping.
-There are specific protocols for farms if Salmonella is detected in the hygiene testing programme.

-Animal welfare

-Higher animal welfare requirements than required by law, closely aligned with the RSPCA welfare standards (applied through Freedom Food) for barn and free range hens.